cocomittens/adaptify/README.md

 ## Planned Features
 * Sign in page and auth
-* Dashboard customization: Options to personalize the display.
+* Dashboard customization - Options to personalize the display.
-* UI component library based on emotional data: Reusable components driven by emotion metrics.
+* UI component library based on emotional data - Reusable components driven by emotion metrics.
-* Enhanced dashboard functionality: Features such as user sorting, customizable graphs, and improved responsiveness.
+* Enhanced dashboard functionality - Features such as user sorting, customizable graphs, and improved responsiveness.
-* Additional demo UI features: Further refinements to react to real-time emotional data.
+* Additional demo UI features - Further refinements to react to real-time emotional data.